gregtomasch/USFSMAX/README.md

 * Horizontal field strength (M_H)
 * Magnetic declination (MAG_DECLINATION)

-These constants are available from [online calculators](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml?#igrfwmm) for your lattitude and longitude.
-Once your geomagnetic constants have bee looked up:
+These constants are available from [online calculators](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml?#igrfwmm) for your latitude and longitude.
+Once your geomagnetic constants have been looked up:
 * Define an entry for your location in the "Magnetic Constantants" section of the "config.h" tab

   Example: